AnnikaV9/usv3-framework/README.md

 ## Adding modules
-usv3 can be extended by adding modules to events in [usv3/events](usv3/events)
+usv3 can be extended by adding and registering modules.
+Modules are stored in the [usv3/events](usv3/events) directory.
+Each module should be in its own file and have a class named `Module`.
+The class should have a method named `run()` that is called when the module is triggered.

 A basic module for the command event looks like this:
 ```python